Unity-Technologies/ml-agents/docs/Basic-Guide.md

 4. Go to **Edit** > **Project Settings** > **Player**
 5. For **each** of the platforms you target (**PC, Mac and Linux Standalone**, **iOS** or **Android**):
-    1. Option the **Other Settings** section.
+    1. Expand the **Other Settings** section.
     2. Select **Scripting Runtime Version** to **Experimental (.NET 4.6 Equivalent or .NET 4.x Equivalent)**
 6. Go to **File** > **Save Project**

 ## Setting up the Inference Engine

-In order to run pre-trained models of agents behaviors, you will need to set-up the [Inference Engine](Inference-Engine.md).
-The Inference Engine is a general API to run Neural Network models in Unity that leverages existing inference libraries such as TensorFlowSharp and CoreML.
-The models we ship with our examples and the models generated with our trainers use the TensorFlowSharp inference backend :
+We provide pre-trained models for all the agents in our all demo environments.
-They have a `.tf` extension.
-This means that you will not be able to use them without first installing the TensorFlowSharp backend.
+To be able to run those models, you'll first need to set-up the Inference Engine.The Inference Engine is a general API to run neural network models in Unity that leverages existing inference libraries such as TensorFlowSharp and Apple's CoreML.
+Since the ML-Agents Toolkit uses TensorFlow for training neural network models, the output model format is TensorFlow and the model files include a `.tf` extension.
+Consequently, you need to install the TensorFlowSharp backend to be able to run these models within the Unity Editor.
 You can find instructions on how to install the TensorFlowSharp backend [here](Inference-Engine.md).
 Once the backend is installed, you will need to reimport the models : Right click on the `.tf` model and select `Reimport`.